thrombusplus/example_sdk/LAM_SDK/README.md

 - Typically not; the SDK’s Timer sends "ping" automatically.
 However, you can call `SendHeartbeat()` yourself if needed.

 ### JSON Parsing Fails
 - If the device’s status message changes or includes new fields, adjust the `LAMStatus` model.
-Or just rely on `OnLAMStatusUpdated` (raw JSON) for custom parsing.
+Or just rely on `OnStatusUpdated` (raw JSON) for custom parsing.